Bertrada of Laon: Queen of the Franks

 In 751, Pepin and Bertrada became King and Queen of the Franks, following Pepin's successful coup against the Frankish Merovingian monarchs.
 Pepin was crowned in June 754, and Bertrada, Charlemagne, and Carloman were blessed by Pope Stephen II.
+This was a significant gesture as it solidified the legitimacy of Pepin’s rule.
+The decision to anoint Bertrada alongside Pepin appears to be a conscious decision to emphasize the connection between himself and the previous Merovingian monarchs.

+As Queen of the Franks, Bertrada would have possessed a great deal of influence in matters of marriage negotiations, diplomacy, selection of heirs.
 After Pepin's death in 768, Bertrada lost her title as Queen of the Franks.
 Charlemagne and Carloman inherited the two halves of Pepin's kingdom.
 Bertrada stayed at the court and often tried to stop arguments between the two brothers.
+Bertrada’s frequent travels between the brothers’ courts, as well as her diplomatic mission to Lombard Italy and the court of Desiderius, indicate a level of political agency and autonomy previously withheld from her by scholars.
 Some historians credit Bertrada's support for her elder son Charlemagne over her younger son Carloman, and her diplomatic skills, for Charlemagne's early success.
+However, the existence of such favoritism is challenged by others in the historical community.
 Although her influence over Charlemagne may have diminished in time, she lived at his court, and, according to Einhard, their relationship was excellent.
-Bertrada recommended that Charlemagne set aside his legal wife, Himiltrude, and marry Desiderata, a daughter of the Lombard king Desiderius, but Charlemagne soon divorced Desiderata.
+Despite Pope Stephen III’s strong urging against either Charlemagne or Carloman marrying with the Lombards in Italy in written correspondence, Bertrada facilitated an arrangement in which Charlemagne set aside his legal wife, Himiltrude, and marry Desiderata, a daughter of the Lombard king Desiderius.
+This insubordination to the wishes of the Pope indicate Bertrada wielded enough influence to reject his wishes.
+Nevertheless, Charlemagne soon divorced Desiderata.
+This divorce occurred shortly after the death of Carloman in 771, indicating a level of political pragmatism to the relationship.
 Einhard claims this was the only episode that ever strained relations between mother and son.

 Later life and death

 Bertrada retired from the court after Carloman's death in 771 to live in Choisy-au-Bac, where Charlemagne had set aside a royal house for her.
 Choisy-au-Bac was favorable because of its history of being the home and burial place of several Merovingian kings.
+This further supports notions of a genealogical link between Bertrada and the previous-ruling Merovingian dynasty.